Health and safety

 LTIFR = Lost Time Injury Frequency Rate (number of injuries per million hours worked)

-- LTIFR below 3
+LTIFR below 3

-Progress and achievements 2022
+Progress and achievements in 2023

 Safety audits

-- Monthly safety walks and audits
+Monthly safety walks and audits

-Progress and achievements 2022
+Progress and achievements in 2023

 OHS management system